'We'll Skype you into the funeral'

 Livestreams bridge the gap

 For the funeral homes and other houses of worship that do livestream funerals, the comfort it provides mourners is well worth the effort of making sure they get the cameras and audio right.
 St. Monica Catholic Community in Los Angeles, for example, uses robotic cameras to capture and transmit video without disrupting the service.
-(They also often employ a human director.)
+(It also often employs a human director.)

 Berkson, too, says his congregation has embedded cameras in the walls so that it can stream funerals and other events.